 The process of envisioning is as important as the vision you create.
 Conscious Change Leadership teams typically decide to involve a significant part – or even all – of the organization in the visioning process.
+This process is more important than a mere vision statement.
 Read on for suggested approaches, techniques, and tips for building your transformational vision.

 In our blog on co-creating vision, we discussed the value of involving stakeholders in the visioning process to ensure your organization’s successful transformation.
 Once you have made the important decision, how do you go about designing a high-engagement, co-creative, transformational visioning process?

 There are many ways to go about visioning.
 There is no right way, and the best way for you will be dependent on many factors.
 How you choose to approach the visioning process will be heavily dependent on the mindset and worldview of your executives, but will also be influenced by factors such as time, budget, the size of your company, typical engagement strategies used in the past, and the state of your existing vision.

 Below are ideas for approaching your visioning process for you to consider.
 Keep in mind that you can tailor or combine many of these.

 - Host a “vision quest” (a retreat held for various levels of management).